 - How to Strip Paint Off an Antique Wood Farmhouse Front Door

 The process to reupholster a chair

-I stapled the new fabric on.
+- I stapled the new fabric on pulling the fabric tightly so it fits snug.
 I used the original fabric as my guide to determine how to fold it around the arms.
 Watch the video above for more specifics on this.

 The whole process was super simple and took less than two hours from start to finish.

 I think it made a pretty dramatic difference.
 Now, the chair fits right in here at the farmhouse.